VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 Orders and Registrations bounded context.
 For example, if the business customer changes the quota for a seat type in the Conference Management bounded context, this change must be propagated to the Orders and Registrations bounded context.
-Also, if a registrant adds a new attendee to a conference, the business customer must be able to view details of the attendee in the list in the Conference Management website.
+Also, if a Registrant adds a new Attendee to a conference, the Business Customer must be able to view details of the Attendee in the list in the Conference Management website.

 ### Pushing Changes from the Conference Management Bounded Context